 - Make sure you have content scanning and filtering on your mail servers.
 Every inbound e-mail should be scanned for known threats, and block any attachment types that could pose a threat.

--If you are traveling for work, ensure that you inform your IT department beforehand especially if you think you may be using public wireless internet points.
+-If you are travelling for work, ensure that you inform your IT department beforehand, especially if you think you may be using public wireless internet points.
 Make sure you have a trustworthy Virtual Private Network (VPN) when accessing any public Wi-Fi spots.

 - Make sure all your computer software is up to date.
 This includes the operating system, browser and any toolbar plug-ins you use.